lizardfs/documentation/source/adminguide/replication.rst

 In the simplest one, the simple goal setup, you specify how many copies of every chunk of a file or directory will be copied to how many and optionaly also "which" chunkservers.

 Note that the write modus here is: client writes chunk to ONE chunkserver and this chunkserver replicates this chunk to the other chunkservers.

 The second replication mode is called XOR.
 It is similar to a classic RAID5 scenario in that you have N data chunks and 1 parity chunk.
+The maximum number of data chunks in this case is 9.

 The third and most advanced mode of replication is the EC mode which does advanced erasure coding with a configurable amount of data and parity copies.
 In this mode clients wirte quasi parallel to the chunkservers.
+The maximum number of data chunks as well as of parity chunks is 32.

 .. note:: To ensure proper repair procedure in case of a broken chunkserver,
           make sure to always have one chunkserver more than your configured